mui/toolpad/docs/data/toolpad/core/components/dashboard-layout/dashboard-layout.md

 {{"demo": "DashboardLayoutNavigationActions.js", "height": 400, "iframe": true}}

+### Mini variant sidebar

+In this variant of the layout sidebar it shows as a compact mini-drawer with icons only that can be expanded/collapsed in any screen size to show more details.
+The sidebar always persists alongside the page content.

+{{"demo": "DashboardLayoutMiniSidebar.js", "height": 400, "iframe": true}}

 ## Account

 The `DashboardLayout` comes integrated with the [`<Account />`](/toolpad/core/react-account/) component.
 It renders as an account management menu when a user is signed in – a `session` object is present – and a button when not.